jakobkroeker/infiniteTests.M2/README.md

 ${9} = idx for the test; do not use same config file with same idx
 ```

-The observed potential bugs will be stored in the 'log' subfolder and will have a file ending '.bug'
+The observed potential bugs will be stored in the 'log/$templateFileName/bugs/' subfolder and will have a file ending '.bug'

 Example:
 ----------------------

-#### testGB.m2
+#### tests/testGB.m2
 ```

+loadPackage "RandomIdeals"

 leadingTermsEquivalent = (I,J)->
 (
     if (numColumns (gens I) != numColumns(gens J)) then return false;